Bahrain at the Olympics

-Bahrain has competed in 10 Summer Olympic Games.
-They have never competed in the Winter Olympic Games.
+Bahrain has competed in 11 Summer Olympic Games since its debut in 1984.
+The nation has never competed in the Winter Olympic Games.

 Until 2024, all the Bahraini Olympic medals were won by naturalized African long-distance runners.
 The country's first podium was a bronze in the women's 1500 meters run, by the former Ethiopian Maryam Yusuf Jamal in the 2012 London Summer Olympics.
 IOC reallocated the medals in Women's 1500 m event due to the disqualification of the gold and silver medallists Aslı Çakır Alptekin and Gamze Bulut, and bronze medalist Jamal advanced to the gold.
 Four years later in the 2016 Rio Olympics, two Kenyan women got Bahrain's first gold and silver medals, Ruth Jebet in the 3000m steeplechase and Eunice Kirwa in the marathon.
 At the 2008 Summer Olympics in Beijing, the former Moroccan Rashid Ramzi was originally awarded the gold medal in athletics in men's 1,500 meters but it was later stripped due to a doping violation.

 The 2024 Summer Olympics were Bahrain's most successful yet, with Bahrain winning four medals, including Akhmed Tazhudinov winning its first wrestling gold and Gor Minasyan a bronze in weightlifting.